Supporting Kids’ Mental Health During COVID-19

-For some children mental health issues during COVID-19 might be obvious, but in others the changes can be more subtle.
+In some children, mental health issues during COVID-19 might be obvious, but in others, the changes can be more subtle.
 Depending on the age of your child, you will need to keep an eye out for different signs of stress or upset.

 - Regressing with potty training or bed wetting after previously being dry at night

 - Separation anxiety or fear of going outside